 Water is an essential nutrient for life, health and vitality.
-Water is the main constituent of cells, tissues and organs acts as a lubricant and shock absorber is the medium in which all transport systems of the body function maintains the vascular volume and enables blood circulation performs the critical function of transporting nutrients and removing wastes.
+Water is the main constituent of cells, tissues and organs, acts as a lubricant and shock absorber, is the medium in which all transport systems of the body function, maintains the vascular volume and enables blood circulation to perform the critical function of transporting nutrients and removing wastes.

 The need for cats to consume plenty of water cannot be emphasized enough, and their need for water is often overlooked – or understated.

 Because there is no industry emphasis on the importance of water as a vital nutrient, there is often a lack of understanding of just how much water our cats need – and why.

 Cats need 8 to 27 *tablespoons* of water (or more) a day for an ideal rate of hydration.Canned or homemade with a moisture content of 77% provides 6 to 9 tablespoons of water (based on average consumption by most cats).

 Dry food provides almost no moisture, it means that although it is often labeled as “Complete and Balanced” it is actually NOT.

 Even cats eating a wet-food only diet can need up to double the amount of water they consume in their food for ideal hydration!

 Although the role of hydration in the development of chronic kidney disease (CKD) has been downplayed or misunderstood, current research indicates that even mild dehydration is a risk factor in the progression of all types of chronic kidney diseases.

 In fact, there is also evidence that increasing hydration may actually have a role in preventing CKD.